usexfg/.github/profile/README.md

 ## What is Fuego ?

-Fuego is a decentralized peer-to-peer privacy banking network based on the CryptoNote protocol, which enables users to securely store, transfer, & even [collateralize](https://github.com/usexfg/cold-dao)* monetary value -privately- by using XFG.
+Fuego is a decentralized peer-to-peer privacy banking network based on the CryptoNote protocol, which enables users to securely store, transfer, & even [collateralize](https://github.com/usexfg/cold-dao)* monetary value- privately, by using XFG.
 Built by advocates of freedom thru sound money, Fuego functions as a free & open source alternative to the old centralized banking model.
-Thru it's **decentralized** design, Fuego network is owned by it's users; not by any singular individual or evil corp_oration- and is available to everyone as a public utility.
+Thru it's **decentralized** design, Fuego network is owned by it's users; not by any singular individual or evil corp_oration- and is available free to everyone as a public utility.

-Unique features of Fuego network include untraceable peer-to-peer messaging  (up to 300 characters per message) as well as time-locked (3 month standard) on-chain deposits- also known as  [COLD](https://github.com/usexfg/cold-dao): an initiative to earn (defi) interest on $XFG **C**ertificate **O**f **L**edger **D**eposit yield. (alpha version available since late 2022, with zero-knowledge proof of deposit and automated smart contract redemption expected in 2024.)
+Unique features of Fuego network include untraceable peer-to-peer messaging capabilities (up to 300 characters per message) as well as time-locked (3 month standard) on-chain deposits- also known as  [COLD](https://github.com/usexfg/cold-dao): an initiative to earn (defi) interest on $XFG **C**ertificate **O**f **L**edger **D**eposit yield. (alpha version available since late 2022, with zero-knowledge proof of deposit and automated smart contract redemption expected in 2024.)

 ## What is XF₲ ?

-**XF₲** (or *Fuego/ Fire*) is the currency and accounting unit used within Fuego network.
-XFG is distributed into the network by block rewards, minted by miners in exchange for powering and securing the blockchain thru Proof of Work (CPU/GPU) consensus approximately every 8 minutes.
+**XF₲** (or *Fuego/ Fire*) is the currency used, and accounting unit within the Fuego network.
+XFG is minted into the network by block rewards, distributed to miners in exchange for powering and securing the Fuego blockchain thru Proof of Work (CPU/GPU) consensus approximately every 8 minutes.

-Unlike traditional fiat currencies issued by central banking cartels of the world, Fuego (XFG) can actually be defined as a form of hard money- for its fixed, limited supply of 8 Million **XF₲** and is designed to functionally thrive within a disinflationary ecosystem. (incentived thru transaction fees & [COLD](https://github.com/usexfg/cold-dao) fees, based on interest rates)
+Unlike traditional fiat currencies issued by central banking cartels of the world, Fuego (XFG) may actually be defined as more a form of hard money- for its fixed, limited supply of 8 Million **XF₲**.
+Fuego is designed to functionally thrive within a disinflationary ecosystem; incentived by transaction fee markets & lottery deposit block fees: [COLD](https://github.com/usexfg/cold-dao) fees are 8% rate of XFG deposit amount (determined, along with interest rates, by [DAO](https://github.com/usexfg/cold-dao)- and) paid to miners.

 Fuego's **Elder Council** is the group of Fuego Elder Node* operators who are contributing toward the furtherment of Fuego’s open-source network code development, and/or glorious expansion of the Fuego ecosystem (merchants, services, tools, etc)